roelandmoors/authjs-adapter-sql/README.md

   });
 }

-// or create your own ...
-const mysqlHelpers = buildMysqlHelpers(getConnection);
+// or create your own to replace mysql/nanoid const mysqlHelpers = buildMysqlHelpers(getConnection);

 export default NextAuth({